Tag: Visiting Paramus NJ

 The Bergen County Zoo has been enjoyed by thousands of people over the years and has many fans.
 Every season, hundreds of families walk through the doors of the zoo to enjoy the afternoon out, visit the animals and ride the train around the park.
 What started as a duck pond and reserve in Van Saun Park in the 1960’s has morphed over time to the current zoo.

-Bergen County Zoo III
+The entrance to the Bergen County Zoo

 The 1980’s saw a tremendous change in the animal collection.
 The first birth of an endangered species in our zoo’s history occurred in 1982 with the birth of a Brown Lemur.
 Numerous species, many endangered were added including Ocelots, Red Brocket Deer, Mountain Lions and Snowy Owls among others.
 Births of Ocelots, Brocket Deer and Spider Monkeys occurred throughout the second half of the 80’s .